Elizabeth Hawes: Fashion career in Paris (1925–1928)

 Hawes and Johnson arrived at Cherbourg on July 14, 1925, and moved into a pension in Paris.
 Johnson's mother arranged for Hawes to work at her dressmaker's on the Faubourg St Honoré, a shop where high quality, illegal copies of haute couture dresses by the leading couturiers were manufactured and sold.
 It boasted that it never copied a couture dress without actually having had the original in hand.
 There Hawes sold clothing to non-French-speaking Americans and tried to secure new customers.
-The house closed every July and August to enable legitimate couturiers such as Chanel and Vionnet to produce their collections.
+The house closed every July and August to enable legitimate couturiers such as Coco Chanel and Madeleine Vionnet to produce their collections.
 Hawes sometimes visited a couture salon as a legitimate customer and purchased a dress to be copied.
 At the Ritz, Hawes saw her employers' counterfeit Chanel worn alongside the genuine ones.

 In January 1926, Hawes became a sketcher for a New York manufacturer of mass-produced clothing.
 She would memorize the dresses during fashion shows and sketch afterwards.
 By the summer of 1926, Hawes grew too guilty about stealing designs to continue.
 She became a full-time fashion correspondent for the Cosmos Newspaper Syndicate, contributing to a regular article that appeared in the New York Post, Detroit Free Press, The Baltimore Sun, and other newspapers.
 This led to a regular column for the New Yorker under the pen name "Parisite", which ran for three years.
 She worked as a fashion buyer for Macy's, and then as a stylist in Lord and Taylor's Paris offices.
 In April 1928, Main Bocher, editor of Paris Vogue, offered her a job, but when she explained her ambition was to design he secured her a job with Nicole Groult, the sister of Paul Poiret.
 In this position, Hawes was permitted to develop her own designs, as well as work alongside Groult and her assistant designer.
 Working alongside these experienced designers, Hawes developed her method of designing based upon Vionnet's technique of draping on a wooden mannequin.